PierreBeucher/ansible.training.crafteo.io/hello.md

     ansible-playbook -i inventories/dev playbook.yml
     ```

-This ran all the tasks presents in `playbook.yml` on targets hosts defined in inventory.
-Check out the content of these files and try to understand what happened.
+This ran all the tasks presents in `playbook.yml` on targets hosts defined in inventory

+- Check `playbook.yml` to see what tasks were performed
+- Connect with SSH on nodes to ensure tasks were performed successfully

 ---